ADKMechETECH/gea-plugin-water-heater/README.md

 **Consumer mode** allows developers to access the high-level algorithms of an appliance, such as changing the operational mode or set temperature of the unit.
-In consumer mode a user connected is unable change the low level functions that govern how the heating cycle runs.
+In consumer mode a user is unable change the low level functions that govern how the heating cycle runs.

 **Native mode** allows a developer to create the low-level algorithms of an appliance, such as direct control of motors, fans, actuators, heaters, and other controlled devices.